Apply to speak at a Planning Committee

 - Non-householder applications: maximum of six speakers (three for and three against the proposal).

-- Major applications: the maximum number of speakers will be set by the Chairman on a case by case basis, with a default number of six speakers (three for and three against the proposal).
+- Major applications: the maximum number of speakers will be set by the Chair on a case by case basis, with a default number of six speakers (three for and three against the proposal).

 Interested councillors will also be allowed to speak on applications in addition to the above limits.